Randomized hypergraph states and their entanglement properties: Hypergraphs and Hypergraph states

 \section{Hypergraphs and Hypergraph states}

-In this section, we present some concepts and definitions concerning hypergraphs and hypergraph states as used in this work and also introduces the notations that will be used in the following sections.
+In this section, we present some concepts and definitions concerning hypergraphs and hypergraph states as used in this work, and we also introduce the notations that will be used in the following sections.